AlessioLaiso/music-mood-tagger/README.md

 Music players like [Tunetuna](https://github.com/AlessioLaiso/tunetuna) can use this metadata to filter songs and create mood-based playlists.

-### Threshold and rebalancing
+### Thresholds and rebalancing

 The thresholds from the model were rebalanced to:
 - Reduce over-represented tags (e.g., love, energetic) so they're more meaningful when they appear
 - Lower thresholds for useful but rare tags (e.g., atmospheric, party, meditative)
 - Merge similar tags to keep the total count manageable (consolidated to 19 final output tags)
-- If no tag reached the respective threshold on first pass, lower thresholds are considered for a second pass.
-To reduce false positives, no tags will be applied to a file if the thresholds are still not reached after the second pass.
+- If no tag reaches the respective threshold on first pass, lower thresholds are considered for a second pass.
+To reduce false positives, no tags are applied to a file if the thresholds are still not reached after the second pass.
 Tags applied on the second pass will be shown with an asterisk in the console.

 ## Running Music Mood Tagger